Alfred University Food Pantry (AUFP)

 The Judson Leadership Center, next to the Openhym Residence Hall, on the corner of Ford and Sayles streets.

 How to Donate

 If you wish to give a food or personal care product donation, please drop it off in one of the on campus donation sites listed below.
-If you wish to give a monetary donation, of which 100% will go directly toward funding the AUFP, please contact Dr. Kimberly Guyer, Vice President for Student Affairs.
+If you wish to give a monetary donation, of which 100% will go directly toward funding the AUFP, please contact Tamara Kenney, Dean of Student Wellbeing.

 On Campus Donation Sites: Judson Leadership Center, Center for Student Involvement and Information Desk in the Powell Campus Center.

 Volunteers assist the AUFP interns and coordinator by picking up donations, putting up flyers, and facilitating the food pantry during operational hours.
 Please contact our interns for information about volunteering.

 Alfred University would like to thank Larry Sell MFA '72 for his initial generous donation and encouragement to get our food pantry up and running.
 Thank you also to the spouses and partners of our Alfred University Board of Trustees, who have contributed not only financial resources but the refrigerator and Keurig supplies for food pantry guests to enjoy.
 If you also want to help support the AUFP, please consider donating.
 No matter how big or small, all donations make a difference.

 The AUFP welcomes the following donations of food and personal care items.

 Please make sure that all donations have an expiration at least two months from the time that you donate them.
 If you are donating loose items from a multipack product of any kind, please make sure your donations are individually sealed or wrapped and have not been opened before.